-Students should submit a written request to the Registrar, indicating which records they wish to inspect.
-The University will make such records available within 45 days of the receipt of the request.
-Students do not have the right to inspect confidential letters and recommendations if the student has waived the right to inspect.
+Students should submit a written request to the Registrar, indicating which records they wish to have amended and the reasons.
+The University will notify the student in writing of the decision regarding amendment of the record.
+Right to consent to disclosure: